 Take a few extra minutes to do some preparation before you begin renovating to will save a lot of time once youre done.
 Drop cloths over furniture that you can't re-locate and on floors that you arent replacing keep the worst of the mess off.

-Along with the prep work, clean as you go.
-After every work day, do a little bit of cleaning.
+Along with the prep work, clean up as you go.
+After each and every work day, do as much cleaning as you can.
 Place all the tools in a designated corner of the room, and sweep up the majority of the dirt and debris.
 Doing this will mean you can get right to work the next morning in a safe environment.
 Nobody wants to start their day with a broom and dust pan!

-Look out for any splatter or drops of paint that will be easier to clean right then.
+Look out for any splatter or paint drops that will be easier to clean right then.
 With drywall mud, it is generally better to let it harden because it is easier to just chip up.
-The room does not have to be pristine, but doing a little bit of cleaning each day will definitely save you time and effort at the end.
+The room does not have to be pristine, but doing as much cleaning as you can each day will definitely save you time and effort at the end.

-In the event that you have decided to farm out some of the work (which by building code you will need to do at least with plumbers and electricians), find local contractor reviews at Angies List and make sure they do a daily clean as well.
-Take the Tour!
+In the event that you have decided to farm out some of the work (which by building code you will need to do at least with plumbers and electricians), find a bonded, insured, and licensed local contractor.
+And it doesn't hurt to check with the local BBB.

 Protect Your HVAC System

-Any type of home renovation will create dirt and dust that will get caught in your air filters and furnace filters.
-They should be replaced every few days so that they can continue cleaning the air you breathe and wont stress your HVAC system.
+Any type of home renovation will create dirt and dust that will get caught in your HVAC air filters and furnace filters.
+They should be replaced every few days so that they can continue cleaning the air you breathe and wont stress your HVAC heating and cooling system.